Using Tableau to visualize data in TimescaleDB

 To start, install TimescaleDB.
-Once your installation is complete, we can proceed to ingesting or creating sample data and finishing the tutorial.
+When your installation is complete, you can proceed to ingesting or creating sample data and finishing the tutorial.

-You will also want to complete the Cryptocurrency tutorial, as it will setup and configure the data you need to complete the remainder of this tutorial.
-We will visualize many of the queries found at the end of the Cryptocurrency tutorial.
+You also want to complete the Cryptocurrency tutorial, as it sets up and configures the data you need to complete the remainder of this tutorial.
+You can visualize many of the queries found at the end of the Cryptocurrency tutorial.

 password of your TimescaleDB instance.

 Connecting your TimescaleDB instance to Tableau takes just a few clicks, thanks to Tableau's built-in Postgres connector.
 To connect to your database add a new connection and under the 'to a server' section, select PostgreSQL as the connection type.
 Then enter your database credentials.